-If you have ever been to a Trader Joe’s, you are probably familiar with the setup!
+If you have ever been to the store, you are probably familiar with the setup!
 There is always something featured outside and it is usually a great deal!
 This week it was asparagus for $1.99/lb.
 I was so excited!
 My local Wegmans is selling it this week for $2.99 and I was visiting my mom in Washington state two weeks ago where it was selling for $3.99.
 Trader Joe’s for the win!

 If you plan to be baking anytime soon, stop by Trader Joe’s for chocolate chips!
 I usually pay north of $2 for a bag and if I look at Ghirardelli, it is a lot more than that.
 Think of your overnight oats, chocolate chip oat muffins, banana chocolate chip muffins and stock up for the holidays come this fall.